JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_5/index.md

 ---
 type: TutorialStep
 date: 2022-01-02
-title: RestAPI - Part V
+title: REST API - Part V
 technologies: [fastapi, kubernetes, aws]
 topics: [python]
 author: mm
-subtitle: Performing CRUD operations in Orders along-with placing a new order.
+subtitle: Performing CRUD operations in Orders along with placing a new order.
 thumbnail: thumbnail.png
 longVideo:
   poster: poster_long.png
   url: https://www.youtube.com/watch?v=2CRq3FxVvQA
 ---

-Hello everyone !
-Welcome to PyCharm FastAPI Tutorial Series.
+Hello everyone!
+Welcome to the PyCharm FastAPI Tutorial Series.

 As you know we have covered most of our apis, we have completed working on the cart feature.